ALLUPRASAD/Retina_image_classification_/README.md

 2.Use deeper or wider networks such as resent 152, inception, wide resnet etc. required gpus to train on these architectures

-3. Use cutmix and aumix augmentations to improve the F1 score
+3.Use cutmix and aumix augmentations to improve the F1 score